 In a business setting, the most common uses of corporate live streaming are internal meetings, conference keynotes, marketing, and internal updates or announcements.
 Let’s look at these use-cases now.

 Not surprisingly, video use is incredibly common in marketing.
 To name one example: video content makes online purchases 1.6x more likely.
-Video can also be effective in email marketing, products demos, and so on.
+Video can also be effective in email marketing, product demos, and so on.

 Internal training is a good way to ensure that your business passes on institutional knowledge.
 Moreover, internal training can also save you a lot of money.
 Microsoft, for example, estimates that it was able to cut annual costs of $13.9 million by investing in a video training platform.
-That amounts to a ROI of 569% on their initial investment in the system.
+That amounts to an ROI of 569% on their initial investment in the system.

 Events are another great way to use video in a corporate setting.
 Some event planners fear that live streaming will decrease in-person attendance.
 However, research has found that the opposite is true.
 Around 30 percent of people who watch a live stream event will attend in person the following year.